wieni/wmfootnotes/readme.md

 The result will be that the selected text is now wrapped in a "span" with class="footnote" and a number of data attribtues.

-Your Javascript developer should be able to handle it form there.
+Your Javascript developer should be able to handle it from there.